 What You Should Know About Dental Crowns

 A dental crown restores teeth made fragile by injury and decay.
-For example, our dentists may recommend a dental crown to restore a cracked tooth.
+For example, our dentist may recommend a dental crown to restore a cracked tooth.
 A dental crown covers the entire visible part of your tooth above the gum line.
 That way, we're able to restore the strength and appearance of your tooth.

 In this blog post, we’ll go over some of the most common questions we get about dental crowns.